malekshmes/Reading-notes201/code-01.md

 `<h1>, <p>, <ul>, and <li>.`

 *Inline elements*.
 These are by default will show next to each other, such as `<a>, <b>, <em>, and <img>.`

+## What is new in HTML5 layout?

+well, we can start with the tags itself.
+Before authors used to use div tags to difine each part of a web page e.g.`<div id='header'>` but in HTML5 the div tags were replaced with a more relative tags.

+The `<header>` and the `<footer>` are what appear on the top or the bottom of a web page.
+Tags like `<article>` and `<section>` can also have its own header and footer tags.

+The `<articles>` tag is used to contain what is inside a page.
+The `<section>` tag is used to group related content together.
+The `<a>` is used to turn a block into a link.

+## In order to built an effective website you must see your target audience

+- their culture
+- their martial state
+- their living environment

+And then you look at what makes your website appealing. you will start with a site map and a wireframe wich can be a sketch on paper.
+Here you should seek good design elements as to **hierarchy, grouping and organizing**.

+Another intiutive design rules should be followed like how approximate your web contents should be to each other and what colors go with your website.
+In a brief your website should be attractive, interactive and clear so you get more visits.